mechmotum/mechmotum.github.io/content/pages/research.rst

 Interactive Jupyter-Enabled LibreTexts Pages
 --------------------------------------------

-| Current researchers:
+| Current researchers: Celine Liang
 | Collaborators: Delmar Larsen (UC Davis)
-| Past researchers: Henry Agnew
+| Past researchers: Xiaochen Zang, Xin Luigi Chen, Kevin Krausse, Henry Agnew

 We are interested in providing an interactive computing environments in online textbooks at a massive scale.
 LibreTexts_ is one of the largest and most